albop/eco309/notebooks/2_Epidemiology_tutorial.md

 ### Simple SIR model

 There is a continuum of agents of mass $1$.
 Each agent can be either "Susceptible" (S), "Infected" (I) or "Recovered" (R).
 Agents meet randomly.
+Each agent meets another agent drawn randomly in each period.
-The probability that two agents meet in a given period is $\mu$.
-During a meeting susceptible agents catch the disease (or the fad) for sure an infected agent, but are not contagious.
+During a meeting Susceptible agents who meet an infected agent, will always catch the disease (or the fad) but are not contagious.
 Infected agents, have a probability $\pi$ of being recovered.
 No distinction is made between recovering as a healthy or a dead person.

 We're interested in the evolution in the number infected persons, both the speed of infection and the total amount of infected people in every period.